jbtronics/bs-treeview/README.md

 ## Usage
 TODO

+## Migrate from bootstrap-treeview
+### Changes
+* Other event names and event signatures are changed: We use javascript native events now, which has the signature: `(event: Event) => void` for the handlers.
+You can access the data part of the event using `event.detail.data`
+*

 # License
 bs-treeview is licensed under Apache 2.0 license.
 This means you can use it for free and redistribute it, without much restrictions.
 See [LICENSE](LICENSE.md) for more information.